sjayawardena/p2-capital-cities-quiz/README.md

 ## Testing

 The website was tested on the Chrome, Safari and Firefox browsers.
-On each browser, it was inspected in mobile view (including iPhone SE and Galaxy Fold), and the the view styled for tablet and up (600px width and up).
+On each browser, it was inspected in mobile view (including iPhone SE and Galaxy Fold), and the view styled for tablet and up (600px width and up).

 On each browser, in all display sizes/modes, all of the following have been tested and confirmed as working:
 - The intro, game and end screens all appear as expected with all features and styling present.